 In the year 1497 Vasco da Gama sailed to the Far East and back proving the earth was round but three years passed before the Pope ceased burning people at the stake for denying it was flat.
 Then, in the early 1600’s, Galileo discovered the sun to be the center of our solar system.
 He escaped burning at the stake by making a public recantation of his findings before the Inquisition.
 However, he spent the last nine years of his life under house arrest.

 Science was beginning.
 The word science comes from the Latin word Scientia which means knowledge.
 Knowledge, of course, is truth.
 Prior to Vasco da Gama and Galileo there was little if any pure truth known.
-The great Greek and Roman philosophers based all their premises on mythology.
+The great Greek and Roman philosophers based all their premises on astrology and mythology.
 Therefore, all their conclusions were false.
 Thomas Aquinas, whose philosophy the Catholic Church adopted, also based his methodology on Aristotelian philosophy.
 Aquinas, for purposes of staying in line with biblical and Church teaching, developed a dualistic philosophy which puts God in one place and his creation in another–not only two different places but also two different natures.

 Many great thinkers, among whom I disclaim membership, throughout the centuries, have recognized the presence of God ‘in’ all his creation.
 That is, in fact, what Jesus taught us— ‘split a piece of wood, and I’ll be there; lift a rock and find me there’ (paraphrased).